aasatoyin/post-install-config/README.md

 <img src="https://i.imgur.com/1hFt9KB.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 IIS is a Web server that OSticket runs on, therefore, we checked if the webserver is up and running by typing.
 127.0.0.1 into web browser to load default IIS server shown the image above.
-127.0.0.1 is a local host of the loopback trying to load a webpage that is running off myself, then.
+127.0.0.1 is a local host of the loopback trying to load a webpage that is running off itself.
 </p>
 <br />